TITLE: PRODUCTION CENTER ASSISTANT

 - Ability to lift items weighing up to 50 pounds to heights of 4-6 feet and load them onto trucks.

-The above statements are intended to describe the general nature and level of work being performed by people assigned to this classification.
-They are not to be construed as an exhaustive list of all responsibilities, duties and skills required of personnel so classified.
+This job description is intended to describe the general nature and level of work being performed by people assigned to this classification.
+It is not to be construed as an exhaustive list of all responsibilities, duties and skills required of personnel so classified.
 All personnel may be required to perform duties outside of their normal responsibilities from time to time, as needed.

 ABOUT BROADWAY SACRAMENTO